FyraLabs/crosec-rs/README.md

 A Rust library and tools for interfacing with the [ChromeOS Embedded Controller](https://chromium.googlesource.com/chromiumos/platform/ec/+/HEAD/README.md).

-> [!WARNING]
-> This project is in the early stage.
-Contributions are welcome though!

 ## 🛠️ Dependencies

 Please make sure you have these dependencies first before building.